 One of the famous laws in the world of quantum physics is the Heisenberg uncertainty principle which claims that it is impossible to determine the speed and the position of a quantum object at the same time.

 The more accurate we are at measuring the momentum of a particle, the less precise we are at measuring its position.
 But the validity of quantum laws operating on tiny particles usually remains unnoticed in our world of large macroscopic objects.

 Recent experiments by Professor Schwab in the U.S. are even more valuable in this respect, where quantum effects have been demonstrated not at the level of electrons or fullerene molecules (their characteristic diameter is about 1 nm), but on a little more tangible object, a tiny aluminum strip.

-Secondly, which was quite unexpected, some measurements also led to cooling of the strip.
-So, the observer can change physical characteristics of objects just by being present there.
+Secondly, which was quite unexpected, some measurements also led to the cooling of the strip.
+So, the observer can change the physical characteristics of objects just by being present there.